Kelompok-C07-PBP-C/Tahap-I/README.md

 python manage.py test
 ```

-Feel free to load sample data by creating venues in the Django admin (`/admin/`).
+Feel free to explore the dedicated admin workspace at `/workspace/` once logged in as a staff member.
+It provides CRUD tools for venues and the ability to invite additional administrators.